Environment in Canada

 Forest Resource Improvement Association of Alberta

-- Acted for Imperial Oil in contaminated lands litigation relating to a former Imperial Oil bulk plant in Georgetown, Ontario.
+- Acting for Imperial Oil Limited in contaminated lands litigation relating to a former Imperial retail fuel outlet.

 Letcher Akelaitis LLP

 Based in Vancouver, environmental boutique Letcher Akelaitis LLP is highly regarded for its contaminated sites practice, advising on environmental emergencies, recycling and waste management issues, as well as on environmental assessment litigation and air contaminant and odour issues.
 Gary Letcher and Andrea Akelaitis are key names in the practice.

 McInnes Cooper provides comprehensive advice on environmental liabilities and contaminated sites, environmental assessments, compliance and environmental due diligence in the context of commercial transactions.
 Six offices in the region gives the firm a strong presence in Atlantic Canada.
 Saint John's-based litigator Alex Templeton is a contact in the practice group.

 Miller Thomson's environmental law group has shown its capabilities across a full range of transactional, regulatory and contentious matters.
 Bryan Buttigieg is a name to note in the practice group.
 He is based in the firm's Vaughan office.

 Norton Rose Fulbright advises on the full range of environmental matters, including civil disputes and criminal and administrative proceedings, business transactions, environmental governance and climate risk and sustainability issues.
 Janet Bobechko leads the department from Toronto; she specializes in climate change risk-related issues and disclosures.
 The team is also noted for its work on brownfield remediation projects, an area where Max Collett is a key contact.
 The practice group is fully integrated across the firm's offices in Québec, Toronto, Calgary, and Vancouver.